survivejs/webpack-book/manuscript/03_introduction.md

 This book has been designed to complement [the official documentation of webpack](https://webpack.js.org/).
 The official documentation goes deeper in many aspects, and this book can be considered a companion to it.
 This book is more like a quick walkthrough that eases the initial learning curve while giving food for thought to more advanced users.

-You will learn to develop a composable webpack configuration for both development and production purposes.
+The book teaches you to develop a composable webpack configuration for both development and production purposes.
 Advanced techniques covered by the book allow you to get the most out of webpack.

-T> This book has focused on webpack 2.
+T> This book has been written based on webpack 2.
 If you want to apply its techniques to webpack 1, you should see [the official migration guide](https://webpack.js.org/guides/migrating/) as it covers the changes made between the major versions.
 There are also [codemods at the webpack-cli repository](https://github.com/webpack/webpack-cli) for migrating from webpack 1 to 2.

 ## How Is This Book Organized?